SusanLuebke/SusanLuebke/README.md

 - 👋 Hey Hey, I’m @SusanLuebke
-- 👀 I’m interested in good whisk(e)y, hiking, conservation, respecting history and expoloring our future potential with technology
+- 👀 I’m interested in hiking, conservation, good whisk(e)y, respecting our collective history and expoloring our future potential with technology
-- 🌱 I’m currently learning full stack with Tech Returners
+- 🌱 I’m currently learning full stack development with Tech Returners
-- 💞️ I’m looking to collaborate on projects good for the environment, cutting edge || just plain fun
+- 💞️ I’m looking to collaborate on projects good for the environment, cutting edge && / || just plain fun
 - 🌱 I’m an eight year CES alum
 - 📫 Best to reach me via LinkedIn